 What should you be aware of when designing your labels

 The things to look for are size and color of elements. ie. Your website looks great on your large Vinyl Banner but, will you be able to read it in a neck label? or in a hang tag?

 Believe me, it is better to get all your brand settled before you fall in love with a logo that

-1) is not possible to embroidered, or to read at a small size
+1) is not possible to embroider, or to read at a small size

-2) it has so many colors that there is an increase fee every time you try to get it made.
+2) it has so many colors that there is an increase in cost every time you try to get it made.

 Here are the most common processes and their color standard / limitation.

 - Printed: Oftentimes there is a difference in price for printing a logo in 1 or 2 colors vs the CMYK process used for designs with 4+ colors =$$$$